 Needless to say, by the end of the leisurely afternoon we were stuffed and very happy.
 I also had the sugar shakes which was proven out by the following post photos.
 Let me apologise in advance for their quality, but the rooms were just too cute.

 Ps.
-We were lured in by their cocktail menu to the bar downstairs where we spent a good while longer.
+After our Ampersand Hotel afternoon tea we were lured in by their cocktail menu to the bar downstairs where we spent a good while longer.
 Girls just love to talk, what can I say?

 Burning questions of the day: Cream then Jam, or Jam then Cream?